 Our mission is to help our clients look and feel their absolute best.
 We take the time to actively listen and communicate with you about your own vision and expectations while also bringing forth our creative perspective.
 We are passionate about expending our best possible work with every single client on each and every appointment.

-While researching possible names for the salon I came across some interesting history of where "piccadilly" originated from- but what it really came down to was that I have fond memories of riding the underground in London and when the announcement came on saying "next stop...Piccadilly Circus" I always thought it was such a charming word.
+While researching possible names for the salon I came across some interesting history of where "piccadilly" had originated from, but what resonated the most for me was that I have many fond memories of riding the underground tube in London and when the announcement came on saying "next stop...Piccadilly Circus" I always thought it was such a charming and unique word."

 "Piccadilly is a road in London, running from Hyde Park Corner in the west to Piccadilly Circus in the east.